derdriu-mcateer/DerdriuMcAteer_T2A2/README.md

 ## R8 Describe your projects models in terms of the relationships they have with each other
 ### User Model

 The user model represents a user of the application.
-It has two relationships, a ONE to MANY relationship with Enrolments where one user can have many enrolments but one enrolment can only have one user.
-The second relationship is a ONE to MANY with the Review model where one user can have many reviews but each review can only be associated with one user.
+It has two relationships:
+  - A `ONE to MANY` relationship with Enrolments where one user can have many enrolments but one enrolment can only have one user.
+  - A `ONE to MANY` relationship with the Review model where one user can have many reviews but each review can only be associated with one user.
 ```python
 class User(db.Model):